Local Clustering and Global Spreading of Receptors for Optimal Spatial Gradient Sensing

-Given that our resulting cluster locations match with regions of minimal energy (Fig.~\ref{fig:receptors_mean_curvature}), we argue that gradient estimation is optimized when receptors optimize for membrane curvature, driven by elastic membrane energy or alternative biophysical forces.
-Thus, we find that the mechanistic paradigm (energy minimization) that explains the physical reasons for cluster formation is intimately linked to a utilitarian evolutionary mechanism (enhanced gradient sensing), highlighting the \textsl{mechanical intelligence}~\cite{wan_origins_2021} of receptor localization.
+Given that our resulting cluster locations match regions of minimal energy for simple shapes (Fig.~\ref{fig:receptors_mean_curvature}), we argue that gradient estimation is often optimized when receptors optimize for membrane curvature, driven by elastic membrane energy or alternative biophysical forces.
+Thus, we find that this mechanistic paradigm (negative curvature maximization) that explains the physical reasons for cluster formation is intimately linked to a utilitarian evolutionary mechanism (enhanced gradient sensing), highlighting the \textsl{mechanical intelligence}~\cite{wan_origins_2021} of receptor localization.
 Notably, although global information is necessary for optimizing gradient estimation, the curvature information is strictly local.
 Thus, the agreement between receptor motion in the two mechanisms is only valid under certain conditions.
 To quantify this, we calculate the alignment between receptor directions in both models using the cosine similarity between the gradients,

 As seen in Fig.~\ref{fig:gradients_alignment}, the alignment is strong when receptors are many and spread uniformly on the cell.
 In contrast, when receptors are few and unevenly spread, e.g., only half the cell is covered in them, following the local energy gradients yield suboptimal gradient estimation, demonstrated by their misaligned gradient vectors.
+Likewise, the correspondence between the two can fail locally e.g. for shapes that have small-scale localized areas of high (negative) curvature.
+Nonetheless, their influence will be local, and as long as receptors start uniformly and spread, receptor relocalizations due to curvature will tend to improve spatial gradient sensing.
+We finally note that we consider a coarse-grained curvature, averaged over the scale of e.g. receptor oligomers of G-protein coupled receptors~\cite{gahbauer_membrate_2016}, and thus assume that curvature fluctuations below this scale will not affect receptor localization